Clinics & Services

 Our reception can book you a telephone appointment with a mental health worker to assess how best to help you.

-We have an attached counsellor, who is able to provide short term therapy for some emotional and psychological difficulties.
+Also, we have an attached counsellor, who is able to provide short term therapy for some emotional and psychological difficulties.
 Until now access to counselling has been via referral by a GP, but from May 2020 you can self refer:

 Counselling services are now operating remotely, mainly by telephone.